Frequently Asked Questions:

 What paperwork do you need before our ceremony?

-Three pages that you will have received from the marriage license bureau: the commemorative license, form for legal filing, and page for my records.
+Three pages that you will have received from the marriage license bureau: the commemorative license, form for legal filing, and page for our records.
+It’s best to simply bring the envelope with all its contents that you’ll receive from the bureau.

 When will you arrive for our ceremony?

 In most cases, thirty minutes before your wedding.
-This allows time for any last minute things and for signing the marriage license.
+This allows time for any last minute things and formalizing the marriage license.

 When will you leave after our ceremony?

-When I’m no longer needed.
-I like to stay long enough to congratulate you, be available for pictures (at your discretion), and review the occasion with your wedding manager and venue personnel.
+When we’re no longer needed.
+We like to stay long enough to congratulate you, be available for pictures (at your discretion), and review the occasion with your wedding manager and venue personnel.

 Do you usually stay for the reception?